-- Insert the disc with the label referring to the side you want uppermost. - Press [CTRL], [Q] and [BREAK] keys together.
-Wait for the prompt symbol to appear. - 3 Hold down the [SHIFT] key and press [BREAK] once. - 4 The player and the micro will then initialise for about 40 seconds. - The disc will then begin to play showing you the Domesday logo followed by a zoom out to the whole of the United Kingdom. - 6 If you don't want to watch this zoom (which takes 65 seconds), then press [ESCAPE].
+- I Insert the disc with the label referring to the side you want uppermost. - 2 Insert the floppy disc into the Nimbus.
+The system starts automatically. - 3 The player and the Nimbus will then initialise for about 1 minute. - The disc will then begin to play showing you the Domesday logo followed by a zoom out to the whole of the United Kingdom. - If you don't want to watch this zoom (which takes 65 seconds), then press [ESC].
 This will take you to the top level of the Community Disc the map of the UK with the menu bar beneath, showing that you now have control and can decide what to do next.